 The applications of seismic isolation/energy dissipation to buildings in Italy started only a few years after those in bridges, at the beginning of the 1980s, but they increased very slowly, mainly due to lack of a specific code and very long design approval procedures.
-However, after the new Italian seismic code, which included specific chapters on seismic isolation of buildings and bridges, was published in 2003 and updated in 2005 [6], the use of anti-seismic devices in buildings became more common.
+However, after the new Italian seismic code, including specific chapters about seismic isolation of buildings and bridges, was published in 2003 and updated in 2005 [6], the use of anti-seismic devices in buildings became more common.

-Thanks to the continued research and development since the seventies, Italian anti-seismic devices have found worldwide applications since the late eighties.
+Thanks to the continue research and development since the Seventies, Italian anti-seismic devices have found worldwide applications since the late eighties.

-This paper summarizes the applications of anti-seismic devices manufactured by FIP Industriale in the period from 2003 to 2008, focusing on seismic isolators and energy dissipation devices, and paying more attention to building rather than bridge applications.
+This paper summarizes the applications of anti-seismic devices manufactured by FIP Industriale in the last five years, i.e. from 2003 to 2008, focusing on seismic isolators and energy dissipation devices, and paying more attention to building applications than bridge applications.